 Back in the row, he already felt better.
 The sun had warmed the leaves and dried them on top.
 He finished his next crate in half an hour.
 Meanwhile, as if heated out of torpor, Rei had become his usual twitchy, chatty self.
 “That thing with the dragon was cool, remaking the vampire and all that.
 I should be close to tenth rank now.
 Who are we gonna kill first, the giant or the hag?
 What’s the name of the giant again?
 Oh, right.
 So, we gonna play without Tess?”

-Steve didn’t answer this last question, and pretended distraction from his clothing.
+Steve didn’t answer this last question, and focused attention on his clothing, as if completely distracted by it.
 The cuffs of his outer shirt had been soaked with dew and made his wrists itch.
 He took the shirt off and tied the sleeves around his waist.
 All he had underneath was a T-shirt, but it was enough.
 It wasn’t even eight yet.
 The day would be hot, and right now, that seemed just fine.
 His only real complaint was that he was already getting hungry.
 “Oh shit!”

 “I forgot lunch,” Steve said.